Atmospheric theatre: Akron Civic Theatre (Akron, Ohio)

-The theater was built in 1929 by Marcus Loew and designed by theater architect John Eberson.
-It opened as Loew's (Akron) Theatre and seats 3,000 people.
+The Akron Civic Theatre was built in 1929 by Marcus Loew and designed by theater architect John Eberson.
+It opened as Loew's Theatre, and later Cinema Theatre and seats 3,000 people.
 The auditorium is designed to resemble a night in a Moorish garden.
 Twinkling stars and drifting clouds travel across the domed ceiling.
 Located on Akron's South Main Street, the theater's entrance lobby extends over the Ohio and Erie Canal.
 The theater has a small multicolored terra cotta façade dominated by a large marquee.
 The interior of the entrance and lobby is designed to resemble a Moorish castle with Mediterranean decor, complete with medieval-style carvings, authentic European antiques and Italian alabaster sculptures.
 A grand full-sized Wurlitzer organ hidden beneath the stage rises to the stage level on a special elevator.
 In June 2001, the Akron Civic Theatre closed its doors for the most expensive and extensive renovation in its history in order to bring the theater up to modern performance and patron standards, and to restoring its failing 72-year-old infrastructure.
 The renovation cost just over $19 million, which included additional restroom facilities, new concession stands and expansion of the lobbies.
 The renovation allowed for the Civic to better serve customers with special needs by adding more handicapped seating and a new elevator.
 To bring the theatre up to new standards the dressing rooms were all redone and the stage was expanded from twenty-six feet to forty feet.
 Also added to the Civic was a freight elevator, a new loading dock and a cross-over space behind the stage's back wall.
 Other improvements included updating the sound system, HVAC, roof exterior, electrical service and modernizing the plumbing.
 The newly renovated Civic Theatre re-opened in November 2002.